Concert Band at Malhamdale

 This holiday is for Grade IV players of woodwind (including sax) or brass (all orchestral and concert band) instruments with some sight-reading ability, with or without group playing experience.
 String bass players and percussionists are also welcome.
 During the music sessions we'll play a wide variety of serious and light music written or arranged for concert band.

-Enjoy a free day on Monday to explore the local area or to relax in the Country House or use our Discovery Points to help you make the most of your free time.
+Enjoy a free day on Monday to explore the local area or to relax in the Country House.
+Our Discovery Points help you make the most out of your free day.
 There’s plenty of maps and a selection of the best local walking routes, as well as weather forecasts and public transport options – plus details about other places to visit.
 Or why not get ready for a party piece tonight?

 What to bring